-- 3.136.
+- 3.135.
 The options assessment process will identify a 'package' or 'pathways' of adaptation measures to be applied to reduce risk that exceeds tolerance levels, or to do so in the future when risk increases.
-These should be included in the LAP. - 3.137.
+These should be included in the LAP. - 3.136.
 The package ultimately adopted will depend on the nature and level of risk.
 For example, reducing risk from a seismic hazard that is reasonably well understood might involve a simple package of measures to address the known risk.
-However, climate change presents a greater level of uncertainty in terms of both the magnitude and the timing of impacts and consequences.
-This is likely to be a driver for the type of package adopted. - 3.138.
-A package may include: - just one adaptation measure (for example, if planned relocation is selected as the only option) - a selection of adaptation measures to be applied concurrently, such as rockfall fences and restrictions on future development in the area - A 'pathway' for adaptation, where the most robust pathway of action to start is identified by developing several pathways and stress-testing them for sensitivity to different scenarios, to find which one gives the flexibility to shift to other pathways before the damaging thresholds are reached.
+However, climate change presents a greater level of uncertainty - in terms of both the magnitude and the timing of impacts and consequences.
+This is likely to be a driver for the type of package adopted.

+3.137.
+A package may include:

+- just one adaptation measure (for example, if planned relocation is selected as the only option) - a selection of adaptation measures to be applied concurrently, such as rockfall fences and restrictions on future development in the area - A 'pathway' for adaptation, where the most robust pathway of action to start is identified by developing several pathways and stress-testing them for sensitivity to different scenarios, to find which one gives the flexibility to shift to other pathways before the damaging thresholds are reached.
 This system is based on testing for potential lock-in of the actions and pathways to enable a flexible decision path that can respond to changing risk over time.
-Where planned relocation is inevitable, the value of investment in temporary measures requires careful consideration, as it may be more cost effective to start on the planned relocation preparation in a staged manner.
+Where planned relocation is inevitable, the value of investment in temporary measures requires careful consideration, as it may be more cost effective to start on the planned relocation preparation in a staged manner. - 3.138.

-- 3.139.
 The DAPP process has been applied in several places throughout the country, and Ministry for the Environment guidance is available in the Coastal Hazards and Climate Change Guidance for Local Government (currently being updated).
-183 Specific DAPP guidance is also being prepared. - 3.140.
+Specific DAPP guidance is also being prepared. - 3.139.
 The DAPP process involves identifying different options to reduce risk; assessing their sensitivity to a range of different scenarios; and identifying signals (warnings), trigger points (decision points), and adaptation thresholds that must be avoided by taking actions at the trigger point.
-The triggers and the thresholds can be physical, social, economic, cultural or environmental conditions or tolerance levels for example: - · a specified amount of sea-level rise - a number of times floodwaters affect an area during a specified period - a number of times in a year that people cannot get to work because of flooding - a number of times communications networks are disrupted - an increase in house sales due to the impact of hazards on livelihoods. - 3.141.
+The triggers and the thresholds can be physical, social, economic, cultural or environmental conditions or tolerance levels for example: - a specified amount of sea-level rise - a number of times floodwaters affect an area during a specified period - a number of times in a year that people cannot get to work because of flooding - a number of times communications networks are disrupted - an increase in house sales due to the impact of hazards on livelihoods. - 3.140.
 The LAP would need to determine the signals and the trigger points for moving from one course of action to another.
-This would be influenced by agreed threshold levels that are developed in accordance with national direction and informed by local engagement. - 3.142.
+This would be influenced by agreed threshold levels that are developed in accordance with national direction and informed by local engagement. - 3.141.
 Because communities need to be heavily involved in making adaptation decisions, signals (warnings) and trigger points particularly for planned relocation need to be established, with meaningful community input.
 This is the best way to determine community tolerance for risk.
-A community needs to consider what impacts and harm from natural hazards or sea-level rise they can tolerate before they are prepared to bear the cost of the next adaptation measure. - 3.143.
-Where planned relocation is an option identified in a LAP, the LAP should make clear which properties are intended for relocation within the next 10 years.
-This will provide certainty to landowners and provide a date for valuation and use status (ie, principal place of residence, rental, or second home) to be set (see chapter 5).
-If rateable value (RV) is used as the basis for calculating compensation, the RV applicable at the time a property is identified in the LAP could be used.
-Note that we recommend the properties intended for relocation are identified.
-The signals and triggers still need to be reached before a relocation would occur.
-A signal or a trigger may be used to identify properties for relocation during later reviews of the LAP.
+A community needs to consider what impacts and harm from natural hazards or sea-level rise they can tolerate before they are prepared to bear the cost of the next adaptation measure.